 Teens abuse prescription drugs for many reasons, including boredom, a desire to escape their problems, or simply to get high.

-Talking with teens about healthy ways to cope with their challenges can help them deal with stress or unhappiness in productive ways.
+Talking with teens about healthy ways to cope with their challenges can help them deal with stress or unhappiness in positive ways.

 If you believe your child could be using prescription medications for nonmedical reasons, speak with your child's health care provider or a mental health professional.
 Prescription abuse, especially if it involves addictive drugs, is hard for people to beat on their own.
-Most abusers need the help of a substance abuse counselor to get clean.
+Most abusers need the help of a substance abuse counselor.